 Appointments to counsel with the vice president for student development are made through the student development office.
 Placement, diagnostic, and psychological testing are available to students and their families.
 The college maintains a campus counseling center and referral commitment with Colorado Springs Christian Counseling Services (CSCC).
-Students, or members of their immediate families, who are referred to CSCC may receive professional counseling services at minimal cost to the student.
+Students, or members of their immediate families, who are referred to CSCC or the campus counseling center may receive professional counseling services at minimal cost to the student.
 Arrangements may also be made for referrals to other approved clinics.